carlosdummy14/supplies/README.md

 - **DONE** Validate stock vs available quantity
 - **DONE** Stiky buttons on cart when is empty
 - **DONE** Not enougth items for all items in cart
+- Save state of cart in local session
+- Refacto cart store to use name of item instead id

 #### Next
 - Items Logs, input and output transactions